mikewash/job-and-internship-tips/README.md

 # Job and Internship Tips

-This is reference is for software engineers and product managers to get internships or entry level jobs
+This reference guide is for software engineers and product managers seeking internships or entry-level jobs.

 ## Examples of good looking resumes

-For your bullets points on your resume focus on impact not just stuff you got done.
-What was the impact of what did you do at the job?
+For your resume's bullet points, emphasize the impact rather than merely listing tasks completed.
+What was the impact of your actions in the job?

 ### SWE Resume while in college